spree/spree/guides/content/developer/customization/view.markdown

 Whenever you copy an entire view into your extension or application you are adding a significant maintenance overhead to your application when it comes to upgrading to newer versions of Spree.
-When upgrading between versions you need to compare each template that’s been replaced to ensure to replicate any changes from the newer Spree version in your locally copied version.
+When upgrading between versions you need to compare each template that's been replaced to ensure to replicate any changes from the newer Spree version in your locally copied version.